Tugan Sokhiev conducts Berlioz: The Damnation of Faust

 Follow the Orchestre national du Capitole de Toulouse and its music director Tugan Sokhiev in one of the most beautiful concert halls in Europe: the Vienna Musikverein.

-On February 24 on medici.tv, the orchestra performs Berlioz’s The Damnation of Faust, based on Goethe’s famous play.
+medici.tv celebrates Tugan Sokhiev's appointment as the new music director of the Bolshoi Theatre in Moscow with this concert, which was broadcast on medici.tv one year ago.
+The Russian conductor, a disciple of Valery Gergiev and music director of Orchestre National du Capitole de Toulouse, was conducting Berlioz’s The Damnation of Faust, based on Goethe’s famous play.
 Olga Borodina, after a first webcast performance on medici.tv in December 2011 joins the orchestra again with Bryan Hymel, Alastair Miles and René Schirrer.

 Faust is a victim of the “malady of his century”, the feeling characterized by melancholy and dissatisfaction which marked artistic creation in the beginning of the 19th century and set the basis of the Romantic Movement.
 His knowledge is a burden which does not allow him to dream and he is tormented by his impiety (Alfred de Musset also expressed this feeling in the magnificent Rolla).
 Méphistolphélès, the devil personified as a human being, comes to him with a proposition: should Faust follow him and forget about his erudition, he will have access to pleasure, happiness and everything he desires.